nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file<br>
       Expected: The panels will be resized to its default size.
 All three panels will have equal width.

+### Adding a candidate

+1. Adding a candidate into the system

+   1. Test case: `add id\A0123456B n/John Doe p/87654321 e/E0123456@u.nus.edu c/Computer Science yr/2 avail/1,2,3`
+      Expected: 1st parameter is incorrect.
+It should be `id/A0123456B` with a forward slash `/`.
+All prefixes and its value are tied with a forward slash `/`.

+   2. Test case: `add id/A0123456B`
+      Expected: All attributes of a `Candidate` should be present in the `add` command.
+An error message will be shown with the full `add` command statement.

+   3. Test case: `add id/A0123456B n/John Doe p/87654321 e/E0123456 c/CS yr/2 avail/monday,tuesday,wednesday`
+      Expected: There are invalid values for `email`, `course` and `availability`.
+All values provided in the `add` command will be validated by the system.

 ### Deleting a candidate (WIP)

 1. Deleting a candidate while all candidates are being shown